R-Truth: Various tag teams (2005–2007)

 Following the breakup of the 3 Live Kru, Killings began competing as a singles wrestler once more.
 He briefly aligned himself with Sting in March, teaming with Sting, A.J.
 Styles, and Rhino as "Sting's Warriors".
 At Lockdown on April 23, Sting's Warriors defeated Jarrett's Army in a Lethal Lockdown match.
 On the May 25 episode of Impact!, Killings defeated Monty Brown to qualify for a King of the Mountain match for the NWA World Heavyweight Championship at Slammiversary on June 18.
 At Slammiversary, however, Killings failed to win the championship.
 Killings then teamed with Lance Hoyt in the following months, even participating, but losing, in a Battle Royal at No Surrender.
 On November 19 at Genesis, Killings and his tag team partner Lance Hoyt defeated Austin Starr and Alex Shelley with Kevin Nash at ringside.
 He then took time off the active roster due to injury.
 Killings returned to action at Slammiversary, teaming with James Storm in a losing effort against Frank Wycheck and Jerry Lynn.

 On June 19, Killings tried to resign from TNA, intending to work for the Mexican AAA.
 Amidst more dissension backstage, however, TNA refused to release Killings.
 He returned to TNA on August 12 at Hard Justice, confronting football player Adam Jones.
 At No Surrender, Adam "Pacman" Jones and Ron Killings defeated Sting and Kurt Angle to win the TNA World Tag Team Championship.
 At Bound for Glory, A.J.
-Styles and Tomko defeated him and Jones' replacement, Rasheed Lucius "Consequences" Creed, for the World Tag Team Championship.
+Styles and Tomko defeated him and Jones' replacement, Rasheed Lucius "Consequences" Creed, for the TNA World Tag Team Championship.
 In December, he worked out a deal for his release from the company.